The Student Research Circle is re-emerging full steam this Fall 2022!

 This Circle meets monthly during the fall and spring academic semesters.
 The meetings are held once a month in Zoom from 6:15 p.m. to 7:15 p.m.
 MURACE.

 This organization is not a Registered Student Organization (RSO).
-It is lead by a group of students who have published and present research or creative endeavors who are interested in helping other students do the same.
-Dr. Doreen Sams, Dr. Tsu-Ming Chiang, and Dr. Hasitha Mahabaduga are the Circle's mentors.
+It is lead by a group of students who have published and presented research or creative endeavors who are interested in helping other students do the same.
+Faculty Mentors are Dr. Doreen Sams, Dr. Karen Berman, Dr. Tsu-Ming Chiang, Dr. Kalina Manoylov, and Dr. Hasitha Mahabaduga.

 The 2020-2021 Officers are Catherine Boyd, Chair and Lillian Daniel, Vice Chair

 - Undergraduate students (Freshmen, sophomores, juniors, seniors) with even the slightest interest in conducting undergraduate research and creative endeavors